ryanbomo/dnd_tools/README.md

 ### Current Features

-Below are the projected features for the DND Encounter Tool
+Below are the curent features for the DND Encounter Tool

   * Take User Input
   * Calculate total Allotted Encounter XP